Compact 15-minute cities exhibit lower carbon intensity in urban transport: Results

+The fraction of people residing in 15-minute areas, $F_{15}$, for each city in our dataset, is sketched, on a map, in Fig.~(\ref{fig:co2share15}d).
+Such fraction correlates with per-capita transport emissions, $C_{\text{pc}}$, as shown in Fig.~(\ref{fig:co2share15}b), together with the exponential fit provided by Eq.~(\ref{exp}), which yields the following parameter estimate

 This means that, on average, cities without any 15-minute area, i.e., with $F_{15}=0$, are expected to emit a quantity of CO$_2$ equal to $C_0$ per capita for transport in one year.
-Since $F_{15, 0} \simeq 1/2$, cities having half of their population residing in 15-minute areas lower their emissions of a factor $e \simeq 2.7$ with respect to $C_0$.
+Since $F_{15, 0} \simeq 1/2$, cities having half of their population residing in 15-minute areas lower their emissions by a factor $e \simeq 2.7$ with respect to $C_0$.
 Finally, a switch from an utterly non-15-minute city to an utterly 15-minute one would result, following this simple model, in a reduction of more than a factor seven ($\simeq e^2 \simeq 7.4$), with respect to $C_0$.

+In the SI, we verified that the observed trend is not spuriously driven by public transport efficiency.
+We also verified that the result remains robust when using an alternative definition of ``residents in 15-minute areas'', defined as those who need to walk less than 15 minutes to reach \emph{each and every} service required in everyday life.

 This finding supports the often-claimed sustainability of the 15-minute city: extending the number of residents living in 15-minute areas, on average, significantly decreases transport carbon emissions.